Honorable Mention / 2024 / Press / Feature Story

 A confrontation between illegal armed groups (the Clan del Golfo and the Pachecas) to control the territory, forced around 500 people from the Wiwa Indigenous community of La Sierra Nevada, Colombia, to flee their homes last February to save their life.
 After months living inside two government buildings where they found refuge in Riohacha, la Guajira's capital city, they still don't know if they ever return home.
 "Our lives are like living in a cage now" sadly says a Wiwa authority.
 A humanitarian crisis that, in 2023, forced more than 121,000 people to leave their homes in Colombia.

-Awards Paris Photo Prize 2023 (Silver Prize in Press and Politic & State of the World Winner), International Photography Award (Honorable Mention in General News) and European Photography Award (Platinum Winner in Press)
+Awards Paris Photo Prize 2023 (Silver Prize in Press and Politics & State of the World Winner)